caktus/guidebook/docs/dokku.md

     storage that persists across deploys, and that is writable by the `dokku` user. (follow link for instructions)
 -   your new project is checked into git (required by dokku).
-If you haven\'t done that, you can cd into the project directory and run:
+If you haven't done that, you can cd into the project directory and run:

         $ git init && git add . && git commit -m "Initial commit"